8 must-have software engineering meetings

 One-on-one meetings

 Metrics are not necessary for one-on-one meetings.
 While engineering managers can consider the DevEx score and past feedback, their primary focus must be building stronger relationships with their team members, beyond work-related topics.
+Relevant software tools can support the scheduling and documentation of one on one meetings.

 • Focusing on metrics during one-on-one meetings can create a formal and potentially intimidating atmosphere.
 The developer might feel judged and less likely to share honest feedback or discuss personal concerns.